 Boilermakers and Boiler System Workers

 Boilermakers servicing and repairing the district’s steam boilers — frequently members of Boilermakers Local 40 (Louisville), which represented workers at industrial and institutional facilities throughout Louisville and south-central Kentucky — allegedly handled asbestos rope gaskets, boiler block insulation, and refractory cement during every major overhaul.
 Industrial hygiene literature documents boiler insulation disturbance as one of the highest fiber-release activities in any trade.
-Crane Co.
-Cranite gaskets and compressed asbestos sheet materials were reportedly standard in school boiler systems throughout this era.
+Cranite gaskets** and compressed asbestos sheet materials were reportedly standard in school boiler systems throughout this era.
 Boilermakers Local 40 members who worked at Warren County school facilities during boiler overhauls and annual outages are alleged to have encountered these materials routinely.

 If you are a boilermaker who has been diagnosed with mesothelioma or asbestosis, Kentucky’s one-year filing deadline is already running.
 Call an asbestos attorney in Kentucky today.